This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 Ah, now you are mixing things up.
 You confuse success with passive, freedom with income, and wealth with money.

-You can have a very happy life, in a small house, without having a job, enjoying the freedom to do whatever you like.
+You can have a great life, in a small house, without having a job, enjoying the freedom to do whatever you like.

 If you want to be able to buy whatever you want, you will have to become successful.
 Passive or active income makes no difference.

 The end goal is to unlock time and create the freedom to do with that time as you please.
 This concept is often referred to as FIRE, which stands for Financial Independence, Retire Early.

 I am working on a post about FIRE.
 Follow me on Pinterest or subscribe to my email list to get a notification when published.

 8+ Great Ways to Create a Passive Income